klever/justgiving-api-sdk/README.md

 The client requires an authentication object with your JustGiving API credentials.
 The available classes are:
  - `AppAuth($appId, $secretKey = null)` for unprotected endpoints
     - **Note**: If JustGiving has generated a secret key for your app ID, you must include it here (even though the endpoints do not require authorisation).
 If not, just provide the app ID.
- - `BasicAuth($appId, $username, $password)` for protected endpoints, where you have the username and password
+ - `BasicAuth($appId, $username, $password)` for protected endpoints, where you have the username and password.
- - `BearerAuth($appId, $secretKey, $token)` for protected endpoints, where you have a bearer token (from oAuth)
+ - `BearerAuth($appId, $secretKey, $token)` for protected endpoints, where you have a bearer token (from oAuth).

-You may also pass in a [PSR-18](http://www.php-fig.org/psr/psr-18/) HTTP client as the second paramter.
+You may also pass in a [PSR-18](http://www.php-fig.org/psr/psr-18/) HTTP client as the second parameter.
 If this is not provided (or set to null), a default Guzzle client will be used.

 The API base URL and version are set automatically, but may be overridden by passing an associative array with keys `root_domain` and `api_version` as the third argument.